MonkWho/pfatt/README.md

 # About

 This repository includes my notes on enabling a true bridge mode setup with AT&T U-Verse and OPNsense.
 This method utilizes [netgraph](https://www.freebsd.org/cgi/man.cgi?netgraph(4)) which is a graph based kernel networking subsystem of FreeBSD.
 This low-level solution was required to account for the unique issues surrounding bridging 802.1X traffic and tagging a VLAN with an id of 0.
-I've tested and confirmed this setup works with AT&T U-Verse Internet on the ARRIS NVG589, NVG599 and BGW210-700 residential gateways (probably others too).
-For Pace 5268AC see special details below.

 There are a few other methods to accomplish true bridge mode, so be sure to see what easiest for you.
 True Bridge Mode is also possible in a Linux via ebtables or using hardware with a VLAN swap trick.

-For me, I was not using a Linux-based router and the VLAN swap did not seem to work for me.
+## Residential Gateway

+AT&T currently offers a variety of residential gateways to their fiber customers.
+Depending on what was available at the time of your install, you may have one of these models:

+- Motorola NVG589
+- Arris NVG599
+- Arris BGW210
+- Pace 5268AC

 While many AT&T residential gateways offer something called _IP Passthrough_, it does not provide the same advantages of a true bridge mode.
 For example, the NAT table is still managed by the gateway, which is limited to a measly 8192 sessions (although it becomes unstable at even 60% capacity).